Training and resources for eye health professionals

 Training for eye health professionals

-We have tailored this free online course especially for eye health professionals and it has been designed with optometrists and orthoptists in mind.
+A tailored free online course especially for eye health professionals has been designed with optometrists and orthoptists in mind.

 The training aims to equip the sector with the skills and confidence to deliver best practice smoking cessation brief advice to patients.